Hole One – Par 4 (311 Yards)

 This Par 4 requires a well-placed tee shot in the middle of the fairway.
 On your approach shot, avoid missing the green right.

-This dramatic Par 5 is an risk/reward hole.
-The second shot is 260 yards from the edge fo the landing area to the center of the green and about 230 yards to carry the creek.
+This dramatic Par 5 is a risk/reward hole.
+The second shot is 260 yards from the edge of the hill to the center of the green, and about 230 yards to carry the creek.
 The dramatic elevation change should be taken into account in your club selection.

 This short Par 4 gives the big hitters an opportunity to drive the green, provided they can clear the trees.
 The safe play is to hit your tee shot to the 100 yard area.
 Hit two more clubs than normal.
 It is then a short iron to the green.

 Hole Four – Par 4 (326 Yards)